ArpadGBondor/Leave-Management/README.md

     - rejected-leaves
   - The requests and approved-leaves collections have to contain a document with the provided ID otherwise a 404 error is returned
-  - This endpoint is restricted to olny serve ADMIN users.
+  - This endpoint is restricted to only serve ADMIN users.

 - Request